shipth-is/cli/docs/apple.md

-# Apple Commands
+# Topic: `apple`

-Commands in the Apple topic are prefixed `shithis apple`.
+Commands in the Apple topic are prefixed `shipthis apple`.
 They relate to linking your ShipThis account with your Apple Developer Account.
 You need to be authenticated against ShipThis (by running [`shipthis login`](/docs/reference/login)) before running the Apple commands.

 ## Status